Initial Teacher Training (ITT)

 Each subject also has a Lead Subject Tutor who, in addition to supporting Subject Tutors in their work, is responsible for the delivery of the SP programme and for the final assessment of trainees.
 Within each school there is also a Professional Tutor, who is a senior member of staff, often a Deputy or Assistant Head, who is responsible for supporting all trainees within the school.

-Finance Training bursaries are available in most subjects and are differentiated according to degree class and subject applied for.
-The following table summarises the training bursaries for 2016; an announcement on bursaries for 2017 is expected in October 2016.
+Finance Training bursaries are available in most subjects and are differentiated according to the subject applied for.

-Please note that for PE, Art & Design, Dance, and other subjects not mentioned above, no bursary is available.
+Please note that for PE, Dance, and other subjects not mentioned above, no bursary is available.

 - An honours degree at 2.2 or above, the subject content of which must meet the requirements of the chosen subject specialism.

-- At least GCSE grade C in English and Maths, or acceptable recognised equivalent.
+- At least GCSE grade C/ grade 4 in English and Maths, or acceptable recognised equivalent.

 How to apply

 If successful at interview, candidates may be made unconditional or conditional offers.
-Conditional offers may depend on the award of a degree for those in the final year of university, or on passing the Skills Tests.
+Conditional offers may depend on the award of a degree for those in the final year of university.
 All offers are dependent on a satisfactory DBS and health clearance.